Skip to Main Content

 Activity Note

-Today’s activities include up to 3 hours of walking, some standing at the museum.
-There are over 60 steps from the entrance to the house of the Mestrovic Gallery, with more stairs to the upper floors of the museum.
-The drive from Solin to Trogir is approximately 1 hour, it is then another hour back to Solin.
+Getting on/off a motorcoach; driving about 38 miles, approximately 1-2 hours total riding time.
+Walking up to 1.5 hours; some standing at the museum.
+There are about 10-20 steps from the entrance to the house of the Mestrovic Gallery, with more stairs to the upper floors of the museum.

 Breakfast: